Dasein732/Sunshine/README.md

 ### 0.2

-* Impelement content from the secodn minibook.
+* Impelement content from the second minibook.
 * TBD